rencire/devix/templates/flutter/README.md

 nix flake init -t github:rencire/devix/main#flutter
 ```

+2. Go into the project directory

-2. Edit the flake.nix with your config:
+3. Edit the flake.nix with your config:

 ```nix
 {